beginning of content

 Heroin is a central nervous system depressant.
 This means it slows down brain activity and produces feelings of relaxation and drowsiness.

-These effects can last for 3 to 5 hours.
+The effects of heroin can last for 3 to 5 hours.

 Heroin can affect people differently based on: